When to use a multiple option section?

 Write the different variations of the text or clause inside each option.

-When the template is used to issue a contract, the issuer simply selects the relevant option.
+When the document or contract is being issued, the issuer simply selects the relevant option.
 This keeps templates flexible, reusable, and much easier to maintain.

 Check out how you can also create Single Option Section.